 Chancel S.Wall Here lyeth interred the body of Francis Legg Gent.
 He was born at Gt Ryburgh in the County of Norfolk in the year 1591 and died in this Town of Ubbeston in the County of Suffolk on the 14th of March 1671.
 He lived in the service of Sir Robert Kemp Baronet and with his predeccessors above fifty years in all which time he carried himself with great faithfulness and integrity.

-Picture below - Monument to left: John and Deborah James.
+Picture above - Monument to left: John and Deborah James.
 To right: John & Hannah Elleshaw.
 Photograph c1975 by kind permission of Suffolk County Council.

 All transcriptions of inscriptions from unknown source amongst papers in SRO Ipswich (FC69/A5/2)